What is U-Space

 Why an EDA study on U-Space

 With the inevitable increase in drones operating at low altitude in the coming years, early engagement of the Military with all airspace users and Authorities involved is paramount to avoid negative implications on Safety, Security, and Defence.
-Indeed, this low-level airspace is regularly used by Military aircraft for operations and training.
-Those Military aircraft will not be compliant with all U-space requirements.
+Indeed, this low-level airspace is regularly used by Military aircraft for operations and training and therefore U-Space airspace requirements shall guarantee that those military activities will be ensured in a safe and secured manner.
 In considering the implementation of the U-Space, the key objectives for the Military are:

 - To maintain the level of Safety for Military (low-level) operations, to preserve operational effectiveness and to protect Search and Rescue operations.